rian39/lists/idea_log.md

     - large lists, indefinite lists, infinite lists ... how do they matter?
 Because the series they produce becomes a kind of limit
     - second main idea: massive expansion of lists -- everything is a list (e.g. images, text, etc)

+## Fri Aug 26 11:14:10 BST 2016

+ - finalising title; had idea about lists that change and those that don't; lists that adapt to individual circumstance and those that seek maximum stabilisation; are there enough tensions between the agent and structures, between change and stability; between control/order and event/invention to explore here?
+Tensions between predictive or probabilised lists (that adapt fully to context) and those that seek to minimise change (blockchain, working memory, sequence forms,etc.)

 ## possible titles

+Lists that always change and lists that hardly ever change What is not a list?
+Lists as prediction
+List heterogeneity: change and stability
+Predictive listing
 Lists and prediction
 Lists as predictive setting
 List in a predictive configuration